-The operation map consider expected as a functor and just apply a function on the contained value, if any.
-The types of the two overloads are presented using a functional notation and the [] represent a context in which the value T or U is contained.
-The current context is expected and thus [T] is equivalent to expected<T,E>.
+The operation map consider expected as a Functor and just apply a function on the contained value, if any.
+The types of the two overloads are presented using a functional notation and the [] represents a context in which the value T or U is contained.
+The current context is expected<\t,E> and thus [T] is equivalent to expected<T,E> for a specific E.